Size: 18″ x 18″ Support: Gallery wrap stretched canvas Description: A close-up depiction of the southern Magnolia Grandiflora blossom.

 Both Louisiana and Mississippi claim the Magnolia as their official state flower.

-Size: 18″ x 24″ Support: Stretched canvas Description: A realistic painting of an African bull elephant.
+Size: 18″ x 24″ Support: Stretched canvas Description: A realistic painting depicting the wildlife of Africa.
+This specific animal is an African bull elephant.
 This painting sold to a private art collector in North Carolina.

 Painting has arrived.
 I am pleased to add it to my collection.
 Thank you. — H. Shaw, Winston Salem NC